BryanH/Wordpress-Pages-Navigation-Widget/README.markdown

 * Cleaned up code to work properly in WP 4.2.2

 ### 1.11
-* Tested on Wordpress 4.2.2 - broken
+* Tested on Wordpress 4.2.2

 ### 1.10
 * Added Category as a menu option